Holmes of Kyoto: Synopsis

-There is an antique shop in Kyoto's Teramachi Sanjou shopping district.
-High school girl Aoi Mashiro unexpectedly runs into Kiyotaka Yagashira, the son of the shop's owner, and ends up working part-time at the shop.
-Kiyotaka is called the "Holmes at Teramachi Sanjou", and he and Aoi solve odd cases brought to them by various clients.
+There is an antique selling and government-licensed appraisal shop named "Kura" in Kyoto's Teramachi Sanjou shopping district.
+High school girl Aoi Mashiro unexpectedly runs into Kiyotaka Yagashira, the grandson of the shop's owner, and ends up working part-time at the shop.
+Kiyotaka is called the "Holmes of Teramachi Sanjou", and he and Aoi solve odd cases connected with artwork or antiques brought to them by various clients.